dahsameer/nepse-api-helper/README.md

 //now you can use the functions that you need. for example

-const securityLists = await GetSecurityBriefs(); //this will return a list of all securities including active and inactive, with thier status.
+const securityLists = await GetSecurityBriefs(); //this will return a list of all securities including active and inactive, with their status.

 //get the detials of a security const securityDetail = await GetSecurityDetail('NIFRA');